 During the first appointment several important things will happen.
 You will be greeted by the treatment coordinator.
 She will review your personal information, health history, and your chief concerns with your teeth and/or smile.
-Dr. Burleson will conduct a thorough examination of your face, mouth, teeth, and jaws to determine whether you can benefit from orthodontic treatment and, if so, when treatment should begin.
+One of our specialists will conduct a thorough examination of your face, mouth, teeth, and jaws to determine whether you can benefit from orthodontic treatment and, if so, when treatment should begin.

 We will answer as many questions as possible.
 We have a state of the art computer program that can simulate and demonstrate many things about orthodontic treatment.
 If orthodontic treatment is recommended now, we may proceed and take diagnostic records.
-To discover the step-by-step process for orthodontic records, please read Dr. Burleson's article below.
+To discover the step-by-step process for orthodontic records, please read this helpful article below.

 Click Here to Download Dr. Burleson's Free Article